Walk Portland: Discover Downtown

 What is a pedestrian?

-Why is the route located downtown?
+Why was the pilot route located downtown?

 How was the downtown walking route developed?
-Why doesn’t it go by my business/down my street?

 The City of Portland is committed to providing meaningful access.
 To request translation, interpretation, modifications, accommodations, or other auxiliary aids or services, or to file a complaint of discrimination, contact 503-823-4000 (311), Relay Service & TTY: 711.